WU-CVGL/cluster-user-guide/Basics.md

 #### Best Practice: Using SSH Certificates

 TL;DR: Imagine how frustrating it is to enter your password again and again when the network connection is unstable.
-With an SSH certificate, you will never need to enter a password, and at the same time it provides greater security, powered by cryptography, it prevents man-in-the-middle attacks, etc.
+With an SSH certificate, you will never need to enter a password, and at the same time it provides greater security.
+Powered by cryptography, it also prevents man-in-the-middle attacks, etc.

 - Step 1.
 On your PC, go to folder: